danielgindi/drunken-danger-zone/README.md

 ### UI
 * [Charts](https://github.com/danielgindi/ios-charts) - An iOS port of the beautiful MPAndroidChart
+* [UITableViewRevealer](https://github.com/danielgindi/UITableViewRevealer) - A revealer for the UITableView - shows hidden views like timestamps in iMessage app.
 * [DGFlatProgressBarView](https://github.com/danielgindi/DGFlatProgressBarView) - A flat progress bar view, as an alternative to UIProgressView
 * [DGCurvedLabel](https://github.com/danielgindi/DGCurvedLabel) - A `UILabel` subclass that curves the text around an arc :-)
 * [DGSlideViewController](https://github.com/danielgindi/DGSlideViewController/) - A sliding view controller for iOS